buildkite-plugins/docker-buildkite-plugin/README.md

 Allows a user to be set, and override the USER entry in the Dockerfile.
 See https://docs.docker.com/engine/reference/run/#user for more details.

 Example: `root`

+### `network` (optional)

+Join the container to the docker network specified.
+The network will be created if it does not already exist.
+See https://docs.docker.com/engine/reference/run/#network-settings for more details.

+Example: `test-network`

 ### `debug` (optional)